-Mississippi Veterans Home Purchase Board (VHPB): VHPB provides low interest mortgage loans for up to $400,000 for Veterans, active and reserve component Service members (reserve component Service members must 6 or more years of service) and unremarried Surviving Spouses.
+Mississippi Veterans’ Home Purchase Board (VHPB): VHPB provides low interest mortgage loans for Veterans, active and reserve component Service members and unremarried Surviving Spouses.

-Property must be a single-Family residence in Mississippi to qualify.
+The property must be a single-Family residence in Mississippi to qualify.
 Permanent financing of a construction loan to construct a single-Family residence is also available.
-Farms, raw Land, mobile homes, townhomes and condominiums are not eligible.
+Farms, raw land, mobile homes, townhomes and condominiums are not eligible.

-A Veteran must have been a Mississippi resident immediately prior to entering Military Service or have resided in Mississippi for two consecutive years immediately preceding the loan application
+Mississippi resident immediately prior to entering the U.S. Armed Forces or have resided in Mississippi for two consecutive years immediately prior to loan application

-The Veteran must have been discharged from active duty service under conditions other than dishonorable
+Discharge from active duty in the U.S. Armed Forces under conditions other than dishonorable

-Reserve and National Guard Service members who have six years of service or more are eligible to apply for a loan
+U.S. Armed Forces Reserve and National Guard Service members who have six years of service or served on federal active duty (Title 10)

-An unmarried Surviving Spouse of the above described eligible Veterans who died as a result of service or service-connected injuries may qualify for this program.
+Unremarried Surviving Spouse of an eligible Veterans who died as a result of service or service-connected injuries

 Brigadier General Martha Jo Leslie,

 310 Autumn Ridge Drive